-AmCham EU believes that the removal or reduction of non-tariff barriers is the most important aspect of a potential US-EU TEGA.
-Non-tariff barriers to the trade of goods, services and investment represent significant market barriers and are the area of largest potential gain for the US and EU.

-In this area, we would encourage governments to structure a potential agreement to look first at prevention, reduction and then elimination of non-tariff barriers.
+Non-tariff barriers: AmCham EU believes that the removal or reduction of non-tariff barriers is the most important aspect of a potential EU-US TEGA.
+Non-tariff barriers to the trade of goods, services and investment represent significant market barriers and are the area of largest potential gain for the EU and US.
+We would encourage governments to structure a process enabling firstly prevention, then where possible reduction and then elimination of nontariff barriers.